pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "You have to be smarter than the job you're doing."
 --Děda Anatoli Komarov

 "Good manners are never out of style."
+--Lubomir Komarov

+"Your reputation is like your shadow: Some times it precedes you; some times it follows you.
+But it will always be with you."
+--Lubomir Komarov

+"Every relationship is like fine piece of crystal: Beautiful and unique, but if you tap even lightly on just the the wrong spot, it can shatter."
-–Lubomir Komarov
+--Lubomir Komarov

 "With freedom comes responsibility."
---Eleanor Roosevelt
+--Lubomir Komarov quoting Eleanor Roosevelt

-"Many know what to think; few know how to think."
-"Every one has answers; few know how to ask the right questions."
+"Many know what to think; few know how to think.
+Every one has answers; few know how to ask the right questions."
---Pavel Komarov

-"I learn a new thing; I see it everywhere; I realize I've been missing it my whole life; I wonder how many other things I'm missing all the time."
---Pavel Komarov
+--Me

 "[Musk quote] Be a scientist, engineer, or scholar.
 At some point you either realize you were lied to as a child, that you can't actually be anything or do everything, or you realize amazing things are within reach because you understand and can build upon the great history of human intellectual and technological achievement.
 The abundance of possibility and far-farsightedness gained by standing on the shoulders of giants are worth the struggle of the climb. #staywithit"
---Pavel Komarov
+--Me

 "You have to surrender to the fact that you are of too many in a highly competitive field where it is difficult to stand out.
 Over time, through your work, you will demonstrate who you are and what you bring to the field.
 Just stay with it and keep working."
 --Lisa Kudrow